Don Bosco Institute of Technology, Mumbai: Degree programs

 The program is divided into 8 semesters spread over 4 years.
 Granted a religious minority quota, 51% of all seats are reserved for Roman Catholics.

 Extracurricular activities and festivals

 The College has an annual inter-college technical festival organized by the student committee which is called "Colosseum".
 In 2016, the college started "Hysteria,” which is the cultural and sports mega fest for all the institutions that come under DBCL.
-At the end of even semester, each year the final year students have 'Innovex' where they showcase their final year projects.
+At the end of every semester, each year the final year students have 'Innovex' where they showcase their final year projects.

 The college also organizes Teknack, a 2-day inter-collegiate online technical festival.
 It started off as a intra college online festival, and is organised every year in the month of February.